Why the Arts Matter

 Oklahoma Arts Council funding helps communities across Oklahoma strengthen their economies, improve education, preserve their culture and heritage, and enrich quality of life.

-Before Governor Henry Bellmon created the Council in 1965, Oklahomans had to travel to large metropolitan cities or coastal areas of the U.S. to experience the arts.
-Since 1965, Council funding has allowed Oklahomans in communities throughout the state to benefit from access to the arts.
+Before Governor Henry Bellmon created the Oklahoma Arts Council in 1965, Oklahomans often had to travel to large metropolitan cities or coastal areas of the U.S. to experience the arts.
+Since 1965, funding through the Oklahoma Arts Council has allowed Oklahomans in communities statewide to benefit from access to the arts.

 Here's why the arts matter:

 A study released in 2017 shows that the nonprofit arts and cultural industry in Oklahoma generates $872.8 million for the state's economy and supports more than 29,000 full-time jobs.
 Oklahoma Arts Council funding makes it possible for organizations to provide the arts programming that strengthens our economy.

 The Economic Impact of Nonprofit Arts and Culture Organizations & Their Audiences in the State of Oklahoma.